skbwu/skbwu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 > I will be at NeurIPS 2025 in San Diego, California.
-Please feel free to reach out if you think we might have common interests!
+Please feel free to reach out if you think we might have any common interests!

 I am a second-year Statistics Ph.D. student at Stanford working under Professors [Scott W. Linderman](https://lindermanlab.github.io/) and [Emmanuel J. Candès](https://candes.su.domains/).
 I am supported by an NSF Graduate Research Fellowship.